jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 var memArray = []
 ```

-However, this is the _actual_ complexity involved in this data structure in the application.
-You will end up doing all of this anyway, but it will be spread throughout your application in manipulation and mutation of that array, and `if` statements, and fixing bugs in various places.
+However, this is the _actual_ complexity involved in this data structure in the application. _You will end up doing all of this anyway_, but it will be spread throughout your application in manipulation and mutation of that array, and `if` statements, and fixing bugs in various places.

 And it will be really hard to refactor in the future.

 With this approach, the total technical complexity of this concern is now encapsulated in one place in your application.

 #winning